Read Our Blogs

 Join Sky Meadows for an evening of Stars & Guitars to celebrate Earth Day and Astronomy Month

-Join us for the inaugural Stars & Guitars event on Saturday, April 20, 2024.
+Join us for the second annual Stars & Guitars event on Saturday, April 19, 2025.
 What better way to celebrate Earth Day and Global Astronomy Month, than an evening of music under the stars surrounded by the beauty of the great outdoors at Sky Meadows State Park?

 As an International Dark Sky Park, Sky Meadows is the ideal location for celebrating Global Astronomy Month.

-This special event is sure to be a fun and relaxing way for family and friends to bask in the outdoor environment, with a winning combination of astronomy and live music.
+This special event is sure to be a fun and relaxing way for family and friends to bask in the outdoor environment, with a winning combination of the night sky and live music.
 There is truly something for everyone, all for the low price of our normal daily parking fee of $10 per car.

 Celebrate our environment.

 As a Virginia State Park, one of the ways we fulfill our mission is by providing park programs on special days such as Earth Day.
-We will be offering programming earlier in the day, including a service project and a Naturalist-guided hike.
-But when twilight ascends, we will shift from the service and education side of Earth Day to the serious business of having fun.
+We will be offering programming earlier in the day on Saturday April 19 with a Naturalist-guided hike on the Sensory Explorers’ Trail.
+But when twilight ascends, we will shift from the environmental education side of Earth Day to the serious business of having fun.

 A beautiful evening in a beautiful park is a great way to celebrate both earth and sky.

 Live music, food trucks and stargazing are a great way to cap off your celebration of Earth Day.
-Although this is an inaugural event at the park, it commemorates the over-fifty-year history of Earth Day and the birth of the modern environmental movement.
+This annual celebration commemorates the over-50-year history of Earth Day and the birth of the modern environmental movement.
 Not only that, but April is also known as Earth Month and Global Astronomy Month; all the more reason to celebrate our environment and our night sky.

 Celebrate our dark sky.